dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

   - the engine will choose a constructor and instantiate the script with the `new` operator.
 Auto-injection of openHAB values may occur in fields or constructor parameters.
   - the engine will execute the relevant script methods (main, etc., and @RunScript annotated methods) on the instance.

+openHAB asks to compile and execute a script in `automation/jsr223` only once: at creation or modification.
+Such a script is never re-executed.

+It is different for scripts defined in the GUI or as part of transformations/profiles.
+They are compiled once and can be executed many times.

+### Rules

 When you define rules in a `.java` script in `automation/jsr223`, openHAB asks the Java223 bundle to compile and run the script immediately (and by nature, only once).
 The script is instantiated, and its methods are executed.
 As part of this, rules are parsed and registered in the Rule Manager.
-But, even if the script is executed only once, the rules inside define actions, and those actions will run many times: each time the corresponding trigger is fired.
+But, even if the script creating them is executed only once, the rules inside define actions, and those actions will run many times: each time the corresponding trigger is fired.
-These actions are, by nature, members of an instance (a method or a field such as a Runnable).
+These actions have, by nature, some context around them (they are members of an instance: methods or fields such as a Runnable).
 And as such, take note that they are always executed on the same instance of the script (which is the instance used to register them).
 This means that you can share states between triggered executions of rules by using fields of the script.

+### Scripts

 On the opposite, when you define a `java` script (for example in the GUI), the script is compiled and wait for further executions.
 Then, each time openHAB needs it (as an action to run in a GUI-defined rule, or a transformation, or a profile), it will ask the Java223 bundle to run it.